wp-plugins/live-scores/readme.txt

 == Installation ==

 1. Upload the `live-scores` folder to the `/wp-content/plugins/` directory
-1. Activate the WordPress SEO plugin through the 'Plugins' menu in WordPress
+1. Activate the Live Scores through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the `WP SEO Wizard` menu that appears in your admin menu
+1. Configure the plugin by going to the `Live Scores` menu that appears in your admin menu

 == Changelog ==
 1st version release.